exo-docker/exo-nginx/README.md

 # eXo Nginx container

-The repository is a build of Nginx with Google Page Speed module activated.
+The repository is a build of Nginx with Google Page Speed module activated and Nginx sticky module.

 ## Usage